-In last article Python SMTP Send Email Example we had learnt how the email transfer from the internet to receiver’s email address, we have also learnt the basic source code to send email to SMTP server in Python program.
-This article we will tell you how to send more complex email content such as html format content, image and attachment through SMTP server.
+In the last article Python SMTP Send Email Example we had learnt how the email transfer from the internet to the receiver’s email address, we have also learnt the basic source code to send email to SMTP server in Python program.
+In this article, we will tell you how to send more complex email content such as Html format content, image, and attachment through SMTP server.

 1. Send HTML Content In Email.

 What if we want to send HTML messages instead of plain text in email?
 The method is simple.
-When you construct the MIMEText object, pass in the HTML string and change the second parameter from ‘plain’ to ‘html’, other code are same.
-When you send the email again, you can see html content in the email body.
+When you construct the MIMEText object, pass in the HTML string, and change the second parameter from ‘plain’ to ‘html’, other codes are the same.
+When you send the email again, you can see Html content in the email body.

 2. Send Email With Attachments.

 Mail with attachments can be regarded as mail with several parts: text and attachments.
 So, we can construct a MIMEMultipart object to represent the mail itself, then add a MIMEText object that contains email content to the mail body, and then add a MIMEBase object to the mail body to represent the attachment.
-Then, follow the normal send process to send the message ( MIMEMultipart object ) to smtp server then the email with attachments will be received.
+Then, follow the normal send process to send the message ( MIMEMultipart object ) to an SMTP server, then the email with attachments will be received.

 3. Send Email With Image.